-Theorem~\ref{thm:positivity} formalizes the tension between satisfying the $V$-fairness criterion and identifiability simultaneously.
-Dynamic interventions that vary with a more granular covariate set $V$ only require a milder positivity assumption, but can only guarantee a less desirable $V$-fairness criterion.
-Meanwhile, interventions that vary with a coarser covariate set can guarantee a more desirable fairness criterion, but require a stronger positivity assumption.
-For example, $\emptyset$-fairness is the most desirable fairness criterion, but parameters satisfying $\emptyset$-fairness require weak positivity for identification.
-By contrast, one can construct dynamic stochastic interventions varying with $X$ that only require a mild positivity assumption for identification, but can only satisfy the $X$-fairness criterion, which is the least desirable fairness criterion.
+Theorem~\ref{thm:positivity} formalizes the tension between satisfying the $V$-comparability criterion and identifiability simultaneously.
+Dynamic interventions that vary with a more granular covariate set $V$ only require a milder positivity assumption, but can only guarantee a less desirable $V$-comparability criterion.
+Meanwhile, interventions that vary with a coarser covariate set can guarantee a more desirable comparability criterion, but require a stronger positivity assumption.
+For example, $\emptyset$-comparability is the most desirable comparability criterion, but parameters satisfying $\emptyset$-comparability require weak positivity for identification.
+By contrast, one can construct dynamic stochastic interventions varying with $X$ that only require a mild positivity assumption for identification, but can only satisfy the $X$-comparability criterion, which is the least desirable criterion.

-One might hope that dynamic interventions which vary with $X$ and only require a mild positivity assumption could satisfy a more desirable fairness criterion for $V \subset X$.
+One might hope that dynamic interventions which vary with $X$ and only require a mild positivity assumption could satisfy a more desirable comparability criterion for $V \subset X$.
 However, this is not possible.
-Consider two parameters $\psi_a$ and $\psi_b$ corresponding to dynamic interventions varying over $X$, and suppose we hoped they satisfy the $V$-fairness criterion for $V \subset X$.
+Consider two parameters $\psi_a$ and $\psi_b$ corresponding to dynamic interventions varying over $X$, and suppose we hoped they would satisfy the $V$-comparability criterion for $V \subset X$.
 Because the interventions vary over with $X$, even if $\bbE(Y^a \mid V) > \bbE(Y^b \mid V)$ almost surely, it is impossible to rule out pathological conditional mean distributions $\bbE(Y^a \mid X)$ and $\bbE(Y^b \mid X)$ which yield $\psi_a \leq \psi_b$.